When writing a story set in the present or the past, you already know what your options for language

 story is still coherent to people reading it now.
 You need to think about who your speaker is, not just the people talking in the story but the person telling the story to your readers.
 You need to decide if you’re going to mix languages, create new words, adapt words we’re already using to make them sound futuristic… but how do you decide any of that?

 The simplest solution to writing the future is to not do anything special at all.
-If you assume that your story is translated for modern readers, somehow taken from the your character’s language (whatever that may be) and put into 21st century English* then you don’t need to fake up your language.
+If you assume that your story is translated for modern readers even by some of the best E-word translation services, somehow taken from the your character’s language (whatever that may be) and put into 21st century English* then you don’t need to fake up your language.
 But there is a reason you may not want to take the simplest path: language can add to the setting of your story in a variety of ways, giving you a richer, more complex look at your invented future.

 You can show the merger of two large cultures by including words from a non-English language mixed

 in with your dialogue or even description, but – and I mean BUT – you have to be cautious.
 It’s terribly easy to slap on a few “exotic”** words and think you’re creating accessible multi-cultural characters but if you don’t know what the words mean or how language evolves over time, it sounds slapped on.
 It shows very quickly that you don’t know what you’re talking about.
 Mixing languages gives you a more honest feel, but that means you’ll either have phrases your readers don’t understand or you have to find a way to explain everything in context.